 I have been using KWFinder for over a year now and can’t believe I haven’t shared this with you guys yet.
 It is hands down the best keyword research tool out there!
 It’s one of those rare tools you find that just never closes in your browser.
 It’s fast, the UI is amazing, and it is what I use to base my keyword research on for every blog post I write on all my sites.

 I haven’t used Google’s Keyword Planner for a long time, and to be honest I always hated it.
 If you are looking for a good Keyword Planner alternative, then look no further!
 Check out my in-depth KWFinder review below.

 What is KWFinder?

 KWFinder is really an alternative to Google’s keyword planner, which just sucks.
 Anyone that uses AdWords or any of Google’s tools on a daily basis knows that they are just very clunky and the UI is lacking.
 But of course, it is free so sometimes you can’t be too picky.
 But in my opinion, if a tool provides real value and speeds up my work, then it is worth every penny.

-- Easily Find long-tail keywords (no AdWords account required)
+- Easily find long-tail keywords in a few seconds. (no AdWords account required).

 - Find search volume for local keywords (city, state, and country levels)

 - Change languages for keyword research.

 - A quick view of page authority (PA) and domain authority (DA) of SERP results for a given keyword.
 As many of you know, Google stopped assigning website’s PageRank years ago, although they might still use it internally.
 This basically forced SEOs to move to Moz DA, PA, and Ahref DR to give us an approximation of how much authority a site has.
 Again, these are all approximations and estimations based on the tools, but it’s better than nothing.